-A sovereign island state in the West Indies in the eastern Caribbean, St Lucia is part of the Lesser Antilles, and located northeast of the island of Saint Vincent, northwest of Barbados and south of Martinique.
+A sovereign island state in the east of the Caribbean, St Lucia is part of the Lesser Antilles, and located northeast of the island of Saint Vincent, northwest of Barbados and south of Martinique.

 While the main drivers of the St Lucian economy are tourism and offshore banking, most foreigners don't come here to work.
-Having said that, St Lucia ranks 93rd out of 190 countries in the World Bank's Ease of Doing Business 2020 survey.
 Generally, expats living in St Lucia are retirees or investors, and property is relatively cheap, especially when compared to prices in Europe or North America.
 The low cost of living also serves to make this a popular expat destination.

 There is plenty to keep expats occupied in St Lucia.
 Popular activities include sailing, water sports, hiking and mountain biking.
-There are also lots of annual festivals and street carnivals which give expats an opportunity to experience the colourful St Lucian culture and mingle with the locals.
+There are also lots of annual festivals and street carnivals that give expats the opportunity to experience the colourful St Lucian culture and mingle with the locals.

-St Lucia offers expats a taste of paradise with its great climate and scenic beauty, with the added bonus of affordable property and welcoming local hospitality.
-St Lucia is sure to provide a great expat experience for those that enjoy the great outdoors and a laid-back lifestyle.
+St Lucia offers expats a taste of paradise with its brilliant beaches and tons of entertainment, with the added bonus of affordable property and welcoming local hospitality.
+The island is sure to provide a great expat experience for those that enjoy the great outdoors and a laid-back lifestyle.